 The United States Department of Transportation, Federal Motor Carrier Safety Administration (FMSCA) released its 2016 Pocket Guide to Large Truck and Bus Statistics in May.
 That report confirms that in Georgia there were 173 fatal collisions involving large commercial vehicles in 2013.
 That number decreased only slightly to 162 fatal crashes in 2014.

 Why do Truck Accidents Happen in Georgia?

 There are many ways that negligent and distracted truck drivers contribute to and cause catastrophic Georgia truck accidents that victimize individuals and their families.
-Common causes of Georgia truck collisions include:
+Common causes of Georgia truck accidents include:

-- Driver Error: Driver error is ten times more likely to be the cause of a trucking crash than any of the other factors according to the FMSCA including:
+- Driver Error: Driver error is ten times more likely to be the cause of a trucking accident than any of the other factors according to the FMSCA including:

 - Cell phone use

 - Inexperienced driver